JiuZ-Chn/Cursor-Register/README.md

 ### Advanced configuration in `config/config.yaml`

-The `config.yaml` describe all the parameter for the account register.
-If you want to do advanced configuration, like IMAP or Chat-API, please edit the .yaml file for the parameter.
+The `config.yaml` describes all the parameters for the account register.
+If you want to do advanced configuration, like IMAP or Chat-API, please edit the .yaml file for the parameters.

 #### Basic register configuration
 ```